 What size apartment am I looking for?

 If you’re renting alone, consider whether you want to rent a one-bedroom apartment — which offers more space — or a studio apartment, which is more budget-friendly.
 Alternatively, if you’re moving in with roommates, determine how many bedrooms you’ll need.
+This decision will also play a role in what your college apartment essentials will be.

 How long will I be renting?